Commencement-Technology/react-native-cli-hold-menu/website/docs/props.md

 ### `actionParams`

 Object of keys that same name with items to match parameters to onPress actions.
-If you want to pass different parameters for HoldItem to menu item `onPress` handlers ([check WhatsApp example](https://github.com/enesozturk/react-native-hold-menu/blob/main/example/src/screens/Whatsapp/MessageItem.tsx)), you need to use this prop to set params per HoldItem.
+If you want to pass different parameters for HoldItem to menu item `onPress` handlers ([check example](https://github.com/Commencement-Technology/react-native-cli-hold-menu/blob/main/example/src/screens/HomeScreen.tsx)), you need to use this prop to set params per HoldItem.

 > The reason provide action params with another prop is make it able to pass with shared value without performance issues.